This sugar cream pie recipe was originally published in the Greenwood Daily Journal, Saturday August 6, 2011.

 Looking back I don’t know why this surprised me as he is her favorite person in the world.
-One year for his birthday she sent him a beautiful birthday card, on time, and at the end she said “By the way, tell Heather happy birthday , too.”
+One year for his birthday, she sent him a beautiful birthday card, on time, and at the end she said “By the way, tell Heather happy birthday , too.”
 My birthday was the previous week.

 I waited for her to open some golden recipe box as light shined down from the sky and angels sang.
 She patted my hand sympathetically and said “Heather, if you want the recipe to my sugar cream pie just look on the back of any Wick’s frozen pie crust.”
 Talk about embarrassing.
 I was prepared for her to give me this secret recipe that had been passed down through generations of women in her family.
 What I got was something that was there all along.

 She said she tweaked the flour and sugar measurements a little over time to what the recipe is now.
 Funny thing is that Wick’s hasn’t printed the recipe on their pie crust wrapping in many years.
 They hold the original formulation pretty close to the breast, so to speak.
-I called Wick’s in May to see if my grandmother’s recipe was even close and the response I got was a quick “Sure, try it and see!”
+I called Wick’s to see if my grandmother’s recipe was even close, and the response I got was a quick “Sure, try it and see!”

 So I did, and my family of course loved it.
-I wanted to surprise her with it so when we had a birthday celebration for my son in May I made sure to have one of these on hand for her to try.
+I wanted to surprise her with it so when we had a birthday celebration for my son in May, I made sure to have one of these on hand for her to try.
 It was worth it to see the look on her face.
 She asked me if I was now a sugar cream pie convert after all of these years of turning my nose up at the dessert.
 She didn’t need to ask, really.
 She knew.